Whenever the plot of a Mecha series calls for a Mid-Season Upgrade

 - Transformers Armada takes this a step further, with Jetfire transforming into a pair of legs in place of Optimus' trailer.
 Overload could also combine at the same time, turning into a huge pair of shoulder cannons.
 The second series, Transformers: Energon, provides even more "Powerlinks".
 This is different from other combinations such as the Gestalts of Generation 1 in that one member of the link (the top half) is completely in control, while the lower half Autobot is effectively dormant.

-- The next movie, Transformers: Revenge of The Fallen, has Optimus combine with Jetfire again, with Jetfire turning into, basically, a jetpack.
+- The next movie, Transformers: Revenge of the Fallen, has Optimus combine with Jetfire again, with Jetfire turning into, basically, a jetpack.

-- Dark of the Moon has Optimus finally get a trailer.
+- Transformers: Dark of the Moon has Optimus finally get a trailer.
 It's both a mobile armory and a flight pack.
 And it's awesome.

 - Parodied in Megas XLR, as with everything else.
 Coop shoves Megas' hands and feet up four of the S Force's "Zorps'" butts, and slaps the bird Zorp on his back.
 It's called "the most foul attempt at military strategy [one S Force member] had ever seen".